Current Events

 Make them proud.

-is Sandeep Singh Kaila of Canada, who managed to keep that bad boy spinning for a record-setting 68.15 seconds.
+The current champion of spinning sports equipment atop an oral hygiene apparatus is Sandeep Singh Kaila of Canada, who managed to keep that bad boy spinning for a record-setting 68.15 seconds.
 Singh Kaila has held the world record on three separate occasions, because apparently the world of combined basketball-dentistry is more competitive than any of us could have imagined.

 Before you pick up a toothbrush and set out to win hearts, world records and a sweet Oral-B sponsorship, you should know that there’s more to this record than you might expect from the description.
 For one thing, it’s not enough to simply spin a basketball on a toothbrush that you’re holding in your hand – any newborn with a steady hand and a sufficiently strong grip reflex can pull that off.
-No, to make your official mark in rapidly rotating history, you need to start spinning the ball on the toothbrush, then place the toothbrush in your mouth –
+No, to make your official mark in rapidly rotating history, you need to start spinning the ball on the toothbrush, then place the toothbrush in your mouth – preferably while confused but supportive members of your community look on – and clench the brush in your teeth as the ball twirls madly above you like it’s trying to set a record of its own.

 Sorry, basketball, but the coolest dancing-related record has already been set.